-You can get this information for free in other auxiliary formats, such as Braille or 18-point font large print.
-Call San Francisco Behavioral Health Services at 1-888-246-3333 (TTY: 1-888-484-7200).
-The phone call is toll free.
+You can get this information in other formats, such as Braille, 20-point font large print, audio, and accessible electronic formats at no cost to you.
+Call San Francisco Behavioral Health Services at 1-888-246-3333 (TTY: 711).
+The call is toll free.